caseygirlyn/Professional-README-Generator/sample/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg?style=for-the-badge)](https://opensource.org/licenses/MIT)

 ## Description
 The Professional README Generator is a command-line tool designed to simplify the process of creating README.md files for your projects.
-Instead of manually writing and formatting the README file, this tool automates the process based on the information you provide.

 ## Table of Contents
 - [Installation](#installation)